JR1811/google-sheets-reader/README.md

 - Range

 First set up a project, if you don't have one already, in the [Google Console](https://console.cloud.google.com/apis/).
-Enable the Google Sheets API and get a new API key from there.
+Enable Google Sheets API and get a new API key.
 Take a closer look at the settings since there are many options to handle the API key in a safer way.

 After that you can retrieve the Sheet ID from your spreadsheet's URL: